 Keywords are often culturally specific, so different keywords may exist for different regions.
 At this time, no keywords are defined.

-Name/Value Pairs, NVPair-type
+Name/Value Pairs, NVPair-type, NVPairMoney-type

 Use of Name/Value pairs provides considerable flexibility for growth.
 The NVPair-type complex type allows for any additional business data to be included in tuple format.